jasonumiker/docker-kube-intro-workshop/README-SharedAccount.md

 ### Docker Basics
 The first part of this workshop will focus on the fundamentals of Docker and how to use it locally within one machine.

+1. Open the AWS console, choose the `Oregon` region on the upper right hand corner, choose the Cloud9 service and then click the button to lauch the IDE.
 1. Type `docker version` to confirm that both the client and server are there and working.
 1. Type `docker pull nginx:latest` to pull down the latest nginx trusted image from Docker Hub.
 1. Type `docker images` to verify that the image is now on your local machine's Docker cache.
 If we start it then it won't have to pull it down from Docker Hub first.